gorgarp/TwitchTranslate/README.md

 # Twitch Stream Transcription and Translation Script

 This repository contains a Python script that transcribes and translates live audio from a Twitch stream.
 The script uses OpenAI's Whisper model for transcription and Hugging Face's MarianMT model for translation.
 It supports dynamic language translation for most languages.
-It has been tested on 20 so far.
+It has been tested on 20 so far but should work on hundreds.

 ## Table of Contents
 - [Features](#features)